lnbits/lnbits/lnbits/extensions/offlineshop/README.md

 [![video tutorial offline shop](http://img.youtube.com/vi/_XAvM_LNsoo/0.jpg)](https://youtu.be/_XAvM_LNsoo 'video tutorial offline shop')

-LNBits Offline Shop allows for merchants to receive Bitcoin payments while offline and without any electronic device.
+LNbits Offline Shop allows for merchants to receive Bitcoin payments while offline and without any electronic device.

 Merchant will create items and associate a QR code ([a LNURLp](https://github.com/lnbits/lnbits/blob/master/lnbits/extensions/lnurlp/README.md)) with a price.
 He can then print the QR codes and display them on their shop.
 When a customer chooses an item, scans the QR code, gets the description and price.
 After payment, the customer gets a confirmation code that the merchant can validate to be sure the payment was successful.